Dark Matter from Anomaly Cancellation at the LHC: LHC CONSTRAINTS AND SIGNATURES

 In Fig.~\ref{fig:conturScan1} we show the dependence of the sensitivity on other parameters of the model.
 Figs.~\ref{fig:conturScan1}a, b and c use a coupling $\gB = 0.15$, which the \ZB search limits (Fig.~\ref{ZBbounds}) leave open.
 Fig.~\ref{fig:conturScan1}d uses $\gB = 0.25$, which is on the boundary of exclusion but which may be allowed within the necessary approximations used in reinterpreting the searches in Fig.~\ref{ZBbounds}, particularly at low \MZB.

 The existing measurements have little sensitivity (none, at the 95\% level for $\gB = 0.15$), and also exhibit only a weak dependence on \MHB and $M_\chi$ for this value of coupling.
-Note that actual exclusion exceeds the expected exclusion, because the SM predictions for $t\bar{t}$ production already lie above the data at high transverse momentum.
+Note that actual exclusion exceeds the expected exclusion, because the SM predictions for $t\bar{t}$ production, which as mentioned have no SM uncertainties assigned, already lie above the data at high transverse momentum.
+Conversely, there is an expected sensitivity at low \Mchi, which is not seen in the data; this comes from the monojet measurements.
+In Ref.~\cite{ATLAS:2024vqf} it was shown that for these measurements to have comparable sensivity to the monojet searches, the ratio to leptonic measurements must be used; however, at present only the cross section measurements are used.